THE IKKATSU MISSION:

 Pollution, specifically plastic and other flotsam, is a very real threat to our oceans and to untouched ecosystems like those found on the coasts of the Pacific Northwest and Alaska.
 It is hoped that surveys like the ones we have done and continue to do will assist in better understanding and remediating the problem.
 Ikkatsu is a Japanese word that means, “united as one, ” which is a concept that the tsunami debris – and all marine debris – illustrates in a powerful way.
 Ikkatsu expeditions are an attempt to understand how we are connected… no matter how distant something may seem at first glance, we are all riding on the same planet.
 The vast expanse of the oceans doesn’t keep us apart; it is what joins us together.

 Additional information and updates continue to be posted on this web site and on the Project’s Facebook page.
 Earlier in 2014, the Ikkatsu Project incorporated the construction of a plastic-bottle kayak and the voyage that followed, north through Puget Sound.
+Other major expeditions and programs have included the 2015 Puyallup River sampling journey, the Puget Trail and the South Kuiu Cleanup.
+Beach cleanups and surveys continue regularly on the Washington coast and freshwater sampling for microplastics is the focus of a multi-year program with Middle School students in the Puyallup watershed.

 # # #